 Fir Bark – Probably the most common orchid media, fir bark is often combined with one or more of the other ingredients to create an orchid "mix".
-It is commonly available in sizes that range from “fine” for seedlings and Paphs, “medium” for orchids like standard sized Cattleyas and “coarse” for Vandas or large specimen plants.
+It is commonly available in sizes that range from “fine” for seedlings and Paphs, “medium” for orchids like standard sized Cattleyas.
 As it ages, fir bark becomes soft and eventually breaks down at which time repotting is needed.
-Typically fir bark will last for about two years before it begins to age and must be replaced, although we continue to grow Vandas and Dendrobiums for many years without repotting and no problems are encountered.
+Typically fir bark will last for about two years before it begins to age and must be replaced.

 Sphagnum Moss is another common media that retains water well and can be used alone or mixed with other media.
 New Zealand Long Fiber Moss is commonly used for orchids, although Chilean and many other sources of moss are available.
 Regardless of which variety you use, always look for a good quality moss and avoid those that are stringy and don’t have a lot of bulky fibers.
+You also want to smell the moss - a strange odor is a sign of poor quality moss.
 When used alone care must be taken to ensure the moss dries slightly between watering.
 Sphagnum moss should not be packed too tightly and should never be constantly wet.
-In our greenhouse orchids grown in fir bark need to be watered three times as often as those grown in moss.
-(We water orchids grown in bark every week but orchids in moss get watered only once every three weeks)
+In a greenhouse orchids grown in fir bark need to be watered three times as often as those grown in moss.

 Peat Moss holds more moisture than sphagnum moss, but the horticultural peat moss commonly found is too fine to be used in anything but a terrestrial soil-like media.
 However, the harvesting of any type of peat moss is unsustainable and therefore Kelley's has chosen to not support that industry - we no longer sell any type of peat moss product.